All Series > Well-Ordered Soul > Part 4

 Order of the Soul

-The upper two parts of the human soul are comprised of the intellect and will; the passions are in the lower part of the soul and are always bouncing around due to our natural appetites and emotions.
+The upper two parts of the human soul are the intellect and the will; the passions reside in the lower part of the soul and are constantly bouncing around due to our natural appetites and emotions.

-Aquinas taught, the three parts of the human soul are unique when compared to the souls of angels and animals.
-Angels are led by all intellect and will—no passions (as they have no appetites or emotions).
+It is taught that the three parts of the human soul are unique when compared to the souls of angels and animals.
+Angels are led entirely by intellect and will—they have no passions, as they have no appetites or emotions.
 They operate in perfect union with God's will.
-Whereas, animals are led fully by their passions—not intellect and will (as they lack cognitive reasoning and rationale).
-This is why when someone is intoxicated they often act like an animal because they’ve darkened their intellect and weakened their will.
+Animals, on the other hand, are led primarily by their passions—not their intellect and will—acting on natural instinct and appetite, not by cognitive reasoning, rationale, or moral principles.
+This is why, when someone is intoxicated, they often act like an animal: their intellect is darkened, and their will is weakened.

 Angels do the will of God.
 Animals do the will of the animals.
 Humans have free will.
-This is what truly makes us unique; we have free will to choose to be like the angels or the animals...to do the will of God, or do the will of self...to follow our passions blindly, or to wisely direct them for good.
+This is what truly makes us unique: we have the freedom to choose whether to be like the angels or the animals, to do the will of God or the will of self, to follow our passions blindly or to wisely direct them for good.
+It is said, “Only the free will is capable of good or evil.
+But when the will sighs [and stands firm] under the trial of the tempter and does not will what is presented to it, there is not only no fault but there is virtue” (St. Padre Pio).

 Visual Resource